 Tis the season for pumpkins and persimmons.
 Bright orange, beautiful and full of autumnal memories, both of these fall classics are quintessential to starting off the season.
 While pumpkins are the typical autumn display, persimmons are an often overlooked fruit that just might change your cooking routine and broaden your home cooking.

 What Are Persimmons?

-Persimmons are bright orange fruits that look an awful lot like tomatoes, but have an extremely short season.
+Persimmons are bright orange fruits that look an awful lot like tomatoes but have an extremely short season.
 So that means, once you see them out at the farmers' markets, you should stock up.
 There are two types of persimmons: astringent and non-astringent.
-Astringent persimmons contain levels of soluble tannins, also found in red wine, and must be totally soft and ripe to eat.
+The first type of persimmon, Astringent, contain levels of soluble tannins, also found in red wine, and must be totally soft and ripe to eat.
 Astringent persimmons are essentially unpalatable when eaten unripe.

 You can ripen astringent varieties in your own kitchen with bananas or another fruit, like pears, that give off high levels of ethylene at room temperature.
 Many swear by clear plastic containers, while the paper bag method also works well.
 Of the astringent varieties, Hachiya, the heart-shaped persimmon, is the most popular.
 Astringent varieties are best for drying once the ripe persimmons are washed.
 Hachiya persimmons should only be eaten when they are so ripe that you can spoon out their flesh with a spoon.

 Non-astringent varieties are similar in shape to tomatoes.
 Fuyu persimmons are the most common non-astringent varieties and can be enjoyed prior to full ripening.
 Naturally sweeter and firmer, this variety is often used for baking and looks like a Roma tomato with an elongated body and slightly pointed tip.
 They can be eaten when they are firm, and they will taste like a crisp mango-fig flavored apple.